 The third module involved the committee hearing evidence from academics and those in the field of delivering sexual health and relationship education.
 The purpose of this module was to examine the area of sexual health and relationship policy and its implementation in schools.
 In that regard, I visited Trinity College Dublin to experience one of its workshops at first hand.
 I was impressed with how it was delivered and with the gender balance, which was approximately 50:50 male and female.

 The fourth module focused on the role of management boards, including challenges they may encounter in the development and implementation of programmes and, in particular, any impact that ethos may cause.
 Overall, the evidence highlighted a need for change in the national mindset with regard to sex education.
-It identified that in order to deliver an effective RSE curriculum, a mindset of inclusivity-centred on competence, well-being and the development of mutual satisfying relationships needs to be fostered.
+It identified that in order to deliver an effective RSE curriculum, a mindset of inclusivity-centred on competence, well-being and the development of mutually satisfying relationships needs to be fostered.

 I refer to an interesting document published last week by the Oireachtas Library and Research Service that casts a spotlight on school-based RSE.
 It was produced separately from the committee's report.
 It states: